 The January 1934 annual meeting brought once again a reduction in salaries of all employees.

-In January 1935, Mr. McRae was finally able to report that comparatively speaking, things had gotten better in 1934 as compared to the previous depression years.
-For the first time in several years, salaries were not reduced, but were left unchanged.
-The bank's assets once again ended the year (1934) over $1 million, a rather large increase of almost 80%.
+In January 1935, Mr. McRae was finally able to report that things had gotten better in 1934 as compared to the previous depression years.
+For the first time in several years, salaries were not reduced but were left unchanged.
+The bank's assets once again ended the year (1934) over $1 million, an increase of almost 80%.

 Longtime stockholder and board member D.L.
 McRae died in February 1936.
 He was another son of Governor McRae's and father to Duncan McRae (D.L.
 McRae, Jr., who died in 2003).

-While things continue to improve over the 1935 - 1937 time period, Certificate of Deposit rates were reduced to 1%, reflecting the bank's inability to lend money safely and profitably.
+While things continue to improve over the 1935 - 1937 time period, Certificate of Deposit rates was reduced to 1%, reflecting the bank's inability to lend money safely and profitably.